-UI Setting Description Valid Range Default Value Status Enable or disable global policy enforcement.
-The global policy allows you to set a Default Action for traffic that doesn't match any of the configured firewall rules.
+UI Setting Description Valid Range Default Value Status Enable or disable Layer 3-7 policy settings.
 Enabled / Disabled Disabled Default Action Select what the default action should be for traffic that doesn't match any of the configured firewall rules.
 Allow All: Allow all network traffic that does not match any rule.
-Deny All: Block all network traffic that does not match any rule.
-Allow All / Deny All Deny All Log Enable or disable global policy event logging.
-This will allow event logging for actions taken due to the global policy.
-Enabled / Disabled Enabled
+Allow All / Deny All Deny All Deny All : Block all network traffic that does not match any rule.